 “Yes, I just double-checked the data!”

 Disbelieving, Giselle and Sandy stared at each other.
 In twelve years, since first detected, the pulses had never gone beyond seventeen before, not once.
 Until now.

-Pluto, wasn’t he the god of the Underworld?
-With shaking hands, Giselle put her coffee cup down onto the white Formica table.
+Pluto, wasn’t he the god of the underworld?
+With shaking hands, Giselle put her coffee cup down on the white Formica table.

 Featured in the book, Flash Friction: To Cut a Short Story Short, vol. III: 72 Little Stories

 - Please consider making a small donation to help towards the running costs of this site.
 It would be greatly appreciated.